Games-by-Mason/ZCS/README.md

 });
 ```

-*The name string is used in debug builds for profiling, and otherwise ignored.*

-*If you prefer a different threading model, the primitives necessary to wire up ZCS to your threading model of choice are exposed by the API.*
+Have your own job system?
+No problem. `forEachThreaded` is implemented on top of ZCSs' public interface, wiring it up to your own threading model won't require a fork.

 ## Command Buffers

-Games often want to make sweeping, destructive changes to the game state while processing a frame.
-These changes are allowed while iterating, including in a multithreaded context, via command buffers.
+Games often want to make destructive changes to the game state while processing a frame.

+Command buffers allow you to make destructive changes without invalidating iterators, including in a multithreaded context.

 ```zig